| SHOCKER NXT TROUBLESHOOTING - VISION | |

 · The most reliable way to guard against this is to use larger paint (if possible).

-· If using the stock NXT board, switch to the "toggle" beam-break eye mode which will help to reduce the issue.
+· If using the stock NXT board, switch to the "toggle" beam-break eye mode which often helps to reduce the issue.
 This is accomplished by holding the Dwell DN button while turning the board on like normal.
-This mode will fire the gun after it detects a ball load, regardless of the chamber's current state (loaded or unloaded) and is more reliable for eye issues like this.
+This eye mode allows the marker to fire one shot when it sees the breech go from empty to blocked, even if you empty the chamber afterward.
+This can be more reliable for eye issues.

 · Overexposure problem can be caused by worn out detents.
-If the gun has been used for a while, replace them and try again.
+If the gun has been used for a while, you may wish to replace them and try again.

 This is what the eye lens looks like before you mark it...